Professional Master in Education (Art & Design) - AD459

 Educational Standard

-Applicants for the Professional Master in Education (Art & Design) should hold a degree or equivalent in art and/or design recognised by the Registration Council for Secondary Teachers of the Department of Education and Science in Ireland.
+Applicants for the Professional Master in Education (Art & Design) should hold a level 8 degree or equivalent in art and/or design recognised by the Registration Council for Secondary Teachers of the Department of Education and Science in Ireland.
+The applicant must have received a minimum of a pass in each examination and a 2.2 or higher overall.
+The degree should include credits in the following

 Applicants will also be required to complete Irish Teaching Council Subject Declaration form.
 The form is included in the link below.
 More information can be found at the Teaching Council website